 Terminal A (the upper left terminal) is currently being demolished for a replacement terminal.
-Since the demolition is not yet complete, I decided to include Terminal A, albeit shown as a dotted outline.
+Since the demolition is not yet complete, I decided to include Terminal A, albeit shown in a lighter shade.

 As I mentioned in my new airport post for Kansas City, it’s a shame that this terminal design doesn’t really work with modern airport requirements, because it’s a beautiful terminal design.
 I’m glad I got to visit and draw the old terminals while they were still largely operational.